raulhuelamo/keystone-i18n/README.md

 > Very simple KeystoneJS i18n based on JSON locale files & cookies

-This plugin is based on mashable/i18n node package, an amazingly powerful i18n for node - https://www.npmjs.com/package/i18n If you are looking for a more extensive i18n configuration, check their docs!
+This plugin is a simple integration for Keystone of mashable/i18n node package, an amazingly powerful i18n for node - https://www.npmjs.com/package/i18n
+If you are looking for a more extensive i18n configuration, check their docs!

 ## Installation